onepf/OpenIAB/README.md

 Fortumo: carrier billing and NOOK
 =================================

-Before start to work with OpenIab library
+Before start to work with OpenIAB library
 -----------------------------------------
 Create a <a href="http://fortumo.com/?utm_source=openiab&utm_medium=openiab&utm_campaign=openiab">Fortumo account</a> and add a required number of <a href="http://developers.fortumo.com/in-app-purchasing-on-nook/">NOOK</a> and <a href="http://developers.fortumo.com/in-app-purchasing-on-android/">Android</a> services.
 One service corresponds to one price, e.g. for 3 in-apps with different prices you should create 3 different services.

-OpenIab setup
+OpenIAB setup
 -------------
 1. Make sure that <a href="https://github.com/onepf/OpenIAB/blob/master/library/libs/FortumoInApp-android-9.1.2-o.jar">FortumoInApp-android-9.1.2-o.jar</a> is attached to the project.